NOAA-OWP/ngen/doc/DEPENDENCIES.md

 The version used is automatically handled by submodule config.
 This can be synced by re-running the initialization command above.

 As of project version `0.1.0`, the required version is tag `v2.6.0`.

+## The `dmod.subsetservice` Package

+This is an optional package available via the [OWP DMOD tool](https://github.com/NOAA-OWP/DMOD).
+It only is required to enable the driver to generate partition-specific subdivided hydrofabric files from the complete hydrofabric file, as is conditionally required for [distributed processing](DISTRIBUTED_PROCESSING.md).
+Further, its use is only attempted when such files are needed for distributed processing _and_ are not already created.

+As such, this dependency is ignored unless both Python support and MPI support are enabled and built into the _ngen_ driver.

+### Setup

+This must be installed in the active Python environment at the time the `ngen` executable is called.
+This is usually best done via a virtual environment, especially if one is already set up as described for the [Numpy](#numpy) dependency.
+However, all that matters is that the Python environment available to the ngen driver has this package installed.

+If installing to a virtual env as suggested above, the installation steps are similar to what is described in the [DMOD project document for the subsetting CLI tool]( https://github.com/NOAA-OWP/DMOD/tree/master/doc/SUBSETTING_CLI_TOOL.md).
+The difference is just to create and/or source a virtual environment locate here first, and then change to the DMOD project directory.
+All the example commands after the step of sourcing the virtual environment can then be followed as described on that page.

+### Version Requirements

+Version `0.3.0` or greater must be installed.